sonrabakarim/barlkk/_posts/2015-08-01-reflecting-on-react-native-development.md

 ## Incorporating a custom font
 Avoid <abbr title="Flash of Unstyled Content">FOUC</abbr> by bundling your font in the application binary rather than pulling pulling the font from the Web.
 Font flickers could be avoided by base-64 encoding the font and embedding it in an inline style declaration, but it's easier to slip the font into the app itself.
 To do so review the [Common Mistakes With Adding Custom Fonts to Your iOS App](http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/) and follow the instructions provided to add your font.

+## Enabling Push Notifications

+If your app is running a version of `react-native` before `0.13.0` you're going to have a little friction getting started here due to an evolving RN codebase.
+Here's how it'll initially manifest itself:

+> RCTPushNotificationManager.h not found

+When this happens it's because your app cannot find the `.h` file in its Header Search Paths (in Build Settings).
+To fix this follow the [sage advice in #1979](https://github.com/facebook/react-native/pull/1979#issue-94795697).
+And don't forget to [link your library](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content)!

 # App submission
 Getting your app in the App Store for real.